 Branchburg, New Jersey

 Congratulations to these fine playwrights!
 The Phillips’ Mill Drama Committee thanks all who submitted plays to this competition.
-The caliber of the plays submitted to this 2022 competition was very impressive.
-You told fabulous stories.
+The caliber of the plays submitted to our 2022 competition was very impressive.
+They told fabulous stories.
 Plays that were engrossing and provocative.
 Thank you for sending them to us.
 We hope to see you next year at the 6th competition.
 Keep writing!